-Payment invoices are sent by email for an online payment option or payment can be made by check payable to Wake Monarch Academy.
-All payments are due on the first of the month.
+Tuition invoices are sent by email for an online payment option (via valid debit or credit card) or payment can be made by check payable to Wake Monarch Academy.
+As previously described, all payments are due on the first of the month and by the 5th are nonrefundable.

-In order to facilitate the prompt payment of tuition, Wake Monarch Academy requires a valid debit or credit card on file.
-If tuition is not paid by the 10th of each month, the card on file will be automatically charged for your normal tuition amount.
-A \$30 processing fee will be added to your normal tuition amount.
+If tuition is not paid by the 10th of each month, the card on file will be automatically charged for the normal tuition amount.
+Wake Monarch Academy is not responsible for mail carrier delays for any mailed tuition checks.